-At the present time, the Board of the Company has appointed one formal committee, being the Audit Committee.
+At the present time, the Board of the Company has appointed two formal committees, being the Audit Committee and the CCGNC Committee.

-The audit committee is currently comprised of Darren Blasutti (Chair), Glenn Kumoi, Peter McRae and Jeffrey O'Neill and is primarily responsible for the policies and practices relating to integrity of financial and regulatory reporting of the Company, as well as internal controls to achieve the objectives of safeguarding the Company's assets; reliability of information; and compliance with policies and laws.
+The audit committee is comprised of Darren Blasutti (Chair), Glenn Kumoi, Peter McRae and Jeffrey O'Neill and is primarily responsible for the policies and practices relating to integrity of financial and regulatory reporting of the Company, as well as internal controls to achieve the objectives of safeguarding the Company's assets; reliability of information; and compliance with policies and laws.
 See Part 6 "AUDIT COMMITTEE" for further information regarding the mandate of the Company's audit committee, its specific authority, duties and responsibilities, as well as the Audit Committee Charter.